These gains are, in effect, “educated guesses” - they are not guaranteed to be perfect, and should be viewed as a “starting point” for further tuning.

 Encoder EPR: This specifies the edges-per-revolution (not cycles per revolution) of the encoder used, which is needed in the same cases as Post-Encoder Gearing.

-Has Slave: Whether there is a motor controller slaved to the controller running the control loop, if the control loop is being run on a peripheral device.
+Has Follower: Whether there is a motor controller following the controller running the control loop, if the control loop is being run on a peripheral device.
 This changes the effective loop period.

-Slave Update Period: The rate at which the slave (if present) is updated.
-By default, this is 100Hz (every 0.01s) for Talons and Sparks, but can be changed.
+Follower Update Period: The rate at which the follower (if present) is updated.
+By default, this is 100Hz (every 0.01s) for the Talon SRX, Talon FX, and the SPARK MAX, but can be changed.

 Specify Optimality Criteria¶